Nurou/pathfinder-vis/documentation/reports/week04.md

 # What I did this week

-- Added A\* pathfinder
+This week did not include any major changes.
+Small changes include:

-- Refactored the codebase
+- Refactoring the codebase
-- Fixed bugs, esp. on the UI
-- Added functionality to the UI
+- Adding functionality to the UI

 # What I learned?